 Exposure & vulnerability: Humans, ecosystems, infrastructure, socio-economic systems.

-Research outputs: Laboratory experiments, fieldwork, simulations, modeling, and data analysis.
+Research methods: Laboratory experiments, fieldwork, simulations, modeling, and data analysis.

 Digital services / Virtual Access (VA): Online datasets, climate models, virtual research environments, interactive tools, and demonstrators.